crhntr/hello-release/README.md

 This is a simple bosh release.

-See example-deployment for an example deployment manifest.
+See examples/deployment for an example deployment manifest.